 Have you seen the most recent addition to the King Kong series?
-If you’re a science fiction fan or have seen every King Kong movie ever made, it’s probably likely you’ve already screened Kong: Skull Island.
-The story follows the standard King Kong script where a group of scientists just happen to bump into an uncharted island where, as you already know, the creatures there are of the larger variety.
+If you’re a science fiction fan, it’s probably likely you’ve already screened Kong: Skull Island.
+The story follows the standard King Kong script.
+A group of scientists just happen to bump into an uncharted island where.
+The creatures there are of the larger variety.

 Anyway, if you haven’t seen Skull Island, I’ll keep you in suspense.
 If you’re right in the middle of buying a home and it’s definitely a seller’s market, should you venture into uncharted territory and jump feet first into a hot real estate market?
 You might be surprised at why you should consider buying in a seller’s market.